AhmedbenHussein/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Go through task
-0. _putchar
-I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet games
+1. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game
+2. 10 x alphabet